 So what if your dog has never been in the snow?
 How do you introduce a dog to snow?
 Never fear!
 We have compiled some safety tips on how to introduce your dog to snow for the first time.

 To prevent illness and infection, make sure to dry off your dog's ears before heading inside.
 Some dogs' ears are floppier than others, and will need a more thorough (yet gentle) rub down.

 Consider your dog's breed before hitting the snow

 Some dogs, like the Husky, are naturally inclined for colder climates.
 Other breeds with thin coats, like the Chihuahua or Italian Greyhound, fare better in warmer climates and may be completely clueless (and intimidated) when it comes to the snow, sleet, and ice.
 Whatever your dog's breed may be, this will surely impact your strategy moving forward.
 Take breed into consideration before introducing your puppy to the cold weather.

 Small dogs can't control their body temperature as well as large dog breeds, so limit your time in the snow or general cold temperatures with these dogs.

 Dogs in snow for the first time may feel more secure with the weight and warmth of an extra layer to block out the harsh winter.
 For dogs with thin coats, a jacket can be helpful to ease the chill of a brisk winter walk.
 The necessity for a winter coat all depends on your dog's breed, size, coat length, age, overall health, and the weather, of course!

 Be sure to take your dog's coat off once you are indoors so your dog can return to his normal temperature.
 You do not want him to overheat!

-Protect those paws
+Protect your dog's paws